NSAntoine/SuccessorCLI/README.md

 ```
 Due to this project using private frameworks, you must be compiling with a patched SDK rather than a normal one.
 # Usage
+Open NewTerm2 or SSH Into your device (Preferrably SSH), then run the following command: `sudo successorcli [--restore/-r or --no-restore/-n]`.
+You must use `--restore/-r` or `--no-restore/-n` Depending on whether or not you want to execute the restore.
+For example: `sudo successorcli --restore`.

-Simply run `sudo successorcli` in terminal through SSH or NewTerm 2.
-See below for options that can be used with SuccessorCLI, although aren't neccessary.
+See below for options that can be used with SuccessorCLi

 # Options
 The follwing options can be used with SuccessorCLI: